EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 shown the court abused its discretion.
 In this case, although the district court extended the waiver to all six documents, it did not fully explain why the communications were related.
 Of course, all six
---- including the notes of the meeting --- stemmed from the same consultation Company had with its law firm.
+--- including the notes of the meeting---stemmed from the same consultation Company had with its law firm.
 But the "subject matter" of the waiver could, nevertheless, be defined in a number of different ways.
 Did the district court mean, for instance, to define the "subject